 - Learn about the many opportunities to serve the community through civic engagement and volunteerism;

 - Become inspired to serve or lead initiatives and projects to benefit our community; and

 - Foster strong and lasting connections with a network of leaders.

-Participants are eligible for graduation upon earning a predetermined number of program points through participation in a combination of learning days, individual community tours, curriculum responses, and the mandatory class project.
+Participants are eligible for graduation upon earning a predetermined number of program points through participation in a combination of learning days, individual community tours, curriculum participation, and the mandatory class project.
 Additionally, program graduates are asked to help facilitate one learning day during the following fiscal year.

 Gilbert Leadership provided me with an in depth look into Gilbert’s infrastructure, issues, and leadership opportunities.
 The blend of professional development, leadership training, networking, and team building dynamics make it the best leadership program in the Valley.
 I highly recommend it!
 Candy Body, Class XXV

 Gilbert Leadership candidates are required to live or work in Gilbert or be employed by a business holding an active membership with the Gilbert Chamber of Commerce for at least one year.
 Candidates should possess a commitment to community involvement and personal growth, and have a desire to improve the local community.

 Interested candidates must submit a written application and will then be invited to an in-person interview.
 Final selection is made by the Gilbert Leadership Board of Directors.